virtualsquare/virtualsquare.github.io/tutorials/vde_vm.md

 Note: this is a very simple switch.
 It does not provide remote management, vlan support, loop avoidance (fast spanning tree).
 VirtualSquare provides `vde_switch` which supports all these features.

 Note: The _name_ of the switch is `/tmp/mysw`.
-All the VDE clients using the UVDEL `vde:///tmp/mysw` will be connected by a virtual ethernet.
+All the VDE clients using the VNL `vde:///tmp/mysw` will be connected by a virtual ethernet.

 Note: The `vde_plug` runs in foreground in the example, so it runs until it is terminated (e.g. typing ctrl-C). `vde_plug` provides